prometheus-operator/prometheus-operator/ROADMAP.md

 ### Deployment

-The Alertmanager, in high availablility mode, is a distributed system.
+The Alertmanager, in high availability mode, is a distributed system.
 A desired deployment ensures no data loss and zero downtime while performing a deployment.
 Zero downtime is simply done as the Alertmanager is running high availability mode.
 No data loss is achieved by using PVCs and attaching the